-Studying in the UK is not only about the work you do in class.
+Studying in the UK is not only about what you learn in the classroom.
 Student life on campus, discovering the local area, and becoming a member of a vibrant society are all exciting things you can experience while in Sussex.

 Fun things to do in Brighton